SinaBehrouz/Benefactors/README.md

 #### You will never miss an update with real time notifications.
 Head on over to your notification center in order to view your most up to date notifications!
-You can access them via the bell icon in your navigation bar.
+You can access this via the bell icon in your navigation bar.
 ![NotificationCenter](docs/resources/NotificationCenter.png)